Arts and Culture

 Indigenous Placemaking Call for Artists

-Calgary Public Library invites First Nations, Inuit, and Métis artists living in the vast and beautiful nations and communities in Treaty 7 territory, including those not originally from this traditional territory, to create and design artwork or installations that will activate Indigenous placemaking in Calgary Public Library locations.
+The Calgary Public Library invites First Nations, Inuit, and Métis artists living in the vast and beautiful nations and communities in Treaty 7 territory, including those not originally from this traditional territory, to create and design artwork or installations that will activate Indigenous placemaking in a Calgary Public Library location.

 In this project, the Library is inviting submissions that engage a multi-sensory experience through medium, form, subject and materiality to evoke a sense of place and belonging.
 Partnerships and collaborations are encouraged, including between established and emerging artists.